C. S. LEWIS IN THE SPECTATOR, 1920‑1970

 last

-with a total of five additions
+with a total of seven additions

 since 2016